Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 In addition to comfortable cushioning, a good camping pad should provide some insulation from the ground.
 Enter the R-value: a measure of thermal resistance that can shed some light on just how warm a camping mattress might keep you.

 R-value testing goes a little like this: inside a cold chamber, a mattress or pad is placed between two metal plates.
-An array of sensors measure the temperature flow between these plates, and provide a numerical value relative to the mattress or pad’s ability to retain and reflect warmth.
+An array of sensors measures the temperature flow between these plates and provides a numerical value relative to the mattress or pad’s ability to retain and reflect warmth.

 Since testing can occur in different ways, many sleeping pad manufacturers have adopted the ASTM (American Society for Testing and Materials) R-value Standard.
 The higher the R-value, the warmer and more insulating the sleeping pad will be.
 Notably, the MegaMat and Big Agnes Captain Comfort clock in with whopping 9.5 and 8.3 R-values, respectively, making them both cozy for year-round car camping.